chef/chef-web-docs/content/cloud_security.md

 The following Docker benchmark recommendations apply to both the host and the Docker components:

-- Host configuration secures the host on which the Docker engine runs and the container that it hosts.
+- Host configuration secures the host on which the Docker engine runs and the container it hosts.
 - Docker daemon configurations secure the Docker daemon behavior that manages all containers on the Docker host.
 - Container images and build files ensure that the images can be trusted and the packages are verified.
-- Container runtime ensures that no compromise is made on the compliant container startup (host) and runtime parameter configurations, such as avoiding privileged containers and SSH usage within containers.
+- Container runtime ensures no compromise on the compliant container startup (host) and runtime parameter configurations, such as avoiding privileged containers and SSH usage within containers.
 - Docker security operations limit the number of containers and respective images on the same host.
 - Docker swarm configuration secure Docker Swarm, the container orchestrator that manages container clusters and their lifecycle.